higlass/higlass/higlass_developer.rst

   const hgv = hglib.viewer(element, config, options);

-Create a new HiGlass component within a web page.
+Create a new HiGlass viewer within a web page.
 This initializes a HiGlassComponent inside the element ``element`` with a viewconfig passed in as ``config``.
 If ``config`` is a string, it is interpreted as a url and used to try to fetch a remote viewconfig.